 We now move to the method that will universally speed up your loading times.
 They say a picture is worth more than a thousand words, well a video in this case.
-So without further delay this short 4 minute video shows you how to perform this task.
-If you enjoyed the video and found it helpful please open the video in YouTube itself and give it a like.
+So without further delay, this short 4-minute video shows you how to perform this task.
+If you enjoyed the video and found it helpful please open the video on YouTube itself and give it a like.
 This will help my channel immensely and your support is appreciated.

 I trust that this short post provided some tips and tricks on speeding up your loading times within Kontakt.
 If you would like to know when the next blog post is up, please subscribe to the newsletter by filling out the form at the bottom of this page.

 If you found the video helpful, pop on over to my YouTube channel and subscribe.
 There are some interesting things coming up on there shortly including more tutorials and music compositions.

 You can also listen to my music on the front page of this site.

 If there are any topics about Native Instruments Kontakt that you would like me to cover, please leave a comment below.